ulixee/platform/datastore/docs/overview/deployment.md

 Options below show a short and long form.

 - `-a, --alias <name>`.
 Add a shortcut name to reference this Datastore hash. (eg, -a flights will let you use `ITypes['flights']['flightsDotCom']`)
 - `-h, --host <host>`.
-Connect to the given host Miner.
+Connect to the given host CloudNode.
 Will try to automatically connect if omitted.

 ### Opening a .dbx